yudppp/git-svc/README.md

 # git-svc

 git-svc is a small CLI tool that wraps `git worktree` operations and creates symlinks for local development.
-Worktrees are added with `git worktree add --no-checkout` and then configured using `git sparse-checkout` so that only the specified directory is checked out.
-This keeps worktrees lightweight while ensuring existing tools (like `docker-compose`) keep working without changes.
+Each linked directory is backed by its own worktree created with `git worktree add`.
+All files for the branch are checked out so existing tools (like `docker-compose`) keep working without any special configuration.

 ## Installation